 Menus are always posted online—start salivating.
 Former Green Bay Packers player Charles Woodson, who owns a winery in Napa (TwentyFour by Charles Woodson), is a frequent host, too.

 In 2013, a Milwaukee location for this Oconomowoc-based, food-focused wine bar popped up in Walker’s Point, right on the river.
 While wine dinners are hosted on occasion (check its website to stay in the loop), the Street Sommelier program is just for wine geeks.
-The five-class series instructs in how to properly pair wine with food, and includes two food courses, each paired with three wines.
+The five-class series instructs on how to properly pair wine with food and includes two food courses, each paired with three wines.